dotnet/pinvoke/README.md

 types as parameters and flags `enum` types.
 API documentation will be provided via XML doc comments for easy reading with Intellisense, along with links to the describing pages on MSDN or elsewhere as applicable.

-This is a portable library so you can use it anywhere.

 ## Distribution